OpenStreetMapSpeeds/conflation/README.md

 A high-level methodology of this script is as follows:

 1. Create an `output/` folder where results will be stored.
-    1. This script store intermediate results on disk, so that if a run is interrupted (either intentionally or accidentally) it can automatically pick up from where it left off.
+    1. This script stores intermediate results on disk, so that if a run is interrupted (either intentionally or accidentally) it can automatically pick up from where it left off.
 Since we eventually intend to have this script runnable on the entire planet, not having to make repeated API calls or repeat calculations will be useful.
     2. This script also will store the final results in this output folder (`output/results/`).